 Territory planning includes goal setting and allocating resources based on geographic boundaries.

-By using the set of 5C scores with examining the specific partners within a given territory, you can determine whether territory performance issues are territory-specific or indicative of a systemic problem with your partner channel.
+By using the set of 5C scores and examining the specific partners within a given territory, you can determine whether performance issues are territory-specific or indicative of a systemic problem with your partner channel.

 Determine the needed partner capacity